 Who are we?

 We are an Education Support Centre (ESC) for students in school years 7 – 11 at risk of or permanent exclusion from school – all of the students educated here arrived with some barriers to learning.
-We also provide an Outreach service to both Primary and Secondary Schools.
+We also provide an Outreach service to Secondary Schools.
 Students are referred to us through mainstream provisions or through Hertfordshire County Council.

 Links Academy work towards raising the achievement of all our students and ensure equality of opportunity for all regardless of gender, race, SEND, background and sexual orientation.
 Our aim is to provide all students with strategies for dealing with their needs in a supportive environment and to give them meaningful access to learning regardless of their special educational needs/disability.